gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/production-grade-design/identity-and-access-management.md

 root user.
 Follow the manual steps outlined in the [AWS docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa).
 Configuring a virtual MFA device will achieve recommendation 1.5.
 You can also refer to the [production-grade AWS account structure guide.](https://gruntwork.io/guides/foundations/how-to-configure-production-grade-aws-account-structure/)

-For the paranoid: configure a hardware MFA device, as suggested by recommendation 1.6.
+Configure an MFA device, as suggested by recommendation 1.6.
 We suggest using a [Yubikey](https://www.yubico.com/) due to its reputation for strong security characteristics and multitude of form factors.
 Refer to
 [the documentation for more information on using a hardware device with the root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_physical.html#enable-hw-mfa-for-root).

-#### Subscribe to SNS topic

-The Config alerts and CloudWatch Metric Alarms all go to an SNS topic.
-Unfortunately, there is no way to automate subscribing to the SNS topic as each of the steps require validating the delivery target.
-Follow the steps outlined in the [AWS docs](https://docs.aws.amazon.com/sns/latest/dg/sns-user-notifications.html) to be notified by Email, Phone, or SMS for each of the alerts.

-You can also configure an automated system integration if you have a third party alerting system or central dashboard.
-Follow the steps in the [AWS
-docs](https://docs.aws.amazon.com/sns/latest/dg/sns-http-https-endpoint-as-subscriber.html) on how to add an HTTPS endpoint as a subscriber to the alerts.

 #### Answer security questions and complete contact details